Ibrahim Khan Lodi: Biography

-Jalal’s uprising also deepened Ibrahim’s mistrust of his own Afghan and Turkish nobles.
+Jalal's uprising also deepened Ibrahim's mistrust of his own Afghan and Turkish nobles.
 He tightened court protocol to underscore his supremacy, arresting prominent figures such as Azam Humayun Sarwani and Mian Bhuwah.
-In retaliation, Islam Khan Sarwani—Azam’s son—rallied some 40,000 men with support from leading Lodi chiefs, demanding his father’s release.
+In retaliation, Islam Khan Sarwani—Azam's son—rallied some 40,000 men with support from leading Lodi chiefs, demanding his father's release.
 Ibrahim refused, even rebuffing an intercession by a respected saint, and crushed the rebellion in a bloody engagement that claimed around 10,000 lives and the death of Islam Khan.

 Rather than moderate his approach, Ibrahim became more draconian.
 He had Mian Bhuwah executed, and Azam Humayun died in captivity under mysterious circumstances.
-Mian Husain Farmuli was murdered at Chanderi by Ibrahim’s agents.
-Alarmed nobles in eastern provinces began fortifying their positions: on Darya Khan Lohani’s death, his son Bahar Khan proclaimed independence and had the khutba read in his name, joined by Nasir Khan Lohani, Fath Khan, and Sher Khan Sur (later Sher Shah).
+Mian Husain Farmuli was murdered at Chanderi by Ibrahim's agents.
+Alarmed nobles in eastern provinces began fortifying their positions: on Darya Khan Lohani's death, his son Bahar Khan proclaimed independence and had the khutba read in his name, joined by Nasir Khan Lohani, Fath Khan, and Sher Khan Sur (later Sher Shah).

 Meanwhile, Daulat Khan Lodi, governor of Punjab, secretly negotiated with Babur.
-After escaping Ibrahim’s summons and witnessing the Sultan’s harshness, Daulat Khan sent his son to Kabul to enlist Babur’s support.
-At the same time, Ibrahim’s uncle Alam Khan also sought Babur’s aid.
-In 1524, Babur seized Lahore, routed Ibrahim’s forces under Bahar Khan Lodi, and took control of the Punjab, though he refused to restore Daulat Khan to full power, prompting further realignments among Afghan leaders.
+After escaping Ibrahim's summons and witnessing the Sultan's harshness, Daulat Khan sent his son to Kabul to enlist Babur's support.
+At the same time, Ibrahim's uncle Alam Khan also sought Babur's aid.
+In 1524, Babur seized Lahore, routed Ibrahim's forces under Bahar Khan Lodi, and took control of the Punjab, though he refused to restore Daulat Khan to full power, prompting further realignments among Afghan leaders.

 Death

 By early 1526, with his rivals fragmented, Babur launched a full-scale invasion of northern India.
-On 20 April 1526, at the First Battle of Panipat, Ibrahim Lodi’s larger army was decisively defeated by Babur’s innovative tactics and superior cavalry, leading to Ibrahim’s death on the field and the end of Lodi rule in Delhi.
+On 20 April 1526, at the First Battle of Panipat, Ibrahim Lodi's larger army was decisively defeated by Babur's innovative tactics and superior cavalry, leading to Ibrahim's death on the field and the end of Lodi rule in Delhi.

-Sultan Ibrahim Khan Lodi was defeated and killed on 21 April 1526 at the First Battle of Panipat, fought near Panipat (present-day Haryana, India), against the invading forces of Babur.
+Ibrahim Khan Lodi was defeated and killed on 21 April 1526 at the First Battle of Panipat, fought near Panipat (present-day Haryana, India), against the invading forces of Babur.
 His death marked the end of the Lodi dynasty and of the independent Delhi Sultanate, paving the way for the establishment of the Mughal Empire in India.